-The Project will be executed over a two (2) year period starting from March 2015, and the techno-hub site will be owned by the Municipality as an asset and managed preferably by a separate Municipal Entity.
+The Project was executed over a two (2) year period starting from March 2015, and the techno-hub site is owned by the Municipality as an asset and managed by the Municipality.
+The revamp of the Airport facility accommodates the Techno-Hub which was completed in 2019.
+Currently the facility has two (2) tenants who operate as a Flight school and the other as a car hire service.
 The airport was identified as an integral part of the hub, and the hub entity will be required to include services to the hub such as security, cleaning and other operating facilities.
 Training facilities will accommodate the National Development Skills Plan (SDPS), and the hub will be in a state that will enable it to compete with other International techno-hubs.

-Map 38: The current site where the Airport is situated.
+Map 36: The current site where the Airport is situated.

-Map 39: Techno-hub development plan.
+Map 37: Techno-hub development plan.